kwanLeeFrmVi/mcp-graphql/README.md

 2. **query-graphql**: Execute GraphQL queries against the endpoint.
 By default, mutations are disabled unless `ALLOW_MUTATIONS` is set to `true`.

+3. **mutation-graphql**: Execute GraphQL mutation operations against the endpoint.
+Requires `ALLOW_MUTATIONS` to be enabled.

 ## Installation

 ### Installing via Smithery